 Improving Flood Risk Evaluation through Cross-Sector Sharing of Richer Data

-Current large-scale flood risk models in Canada rely largely on mixed quality low-resolution (e.g., 30 m) topographical data and give limited consideration to flood reduction controls such as storm sewers, dykes and dry-ponds.
-Model accuracy could be improved with better higher-quality data.
+One of the key challenges is that current large-scale flood risk models rely largely on low-resolution topographical data of mixed quality, and give limited consideration to flood reduction controls such as storm sewers, dikes and dry ponds.
 There is a need to determine which data could improve model certainty and the resulting degree of improvement.

-A report will be released in 2019 with the pilot’s key findings, recommendations to improve data sharing and proposed next steps.
+A report was generated in 2019 with the pilot’s key findings, recommendations to improve data sharing and proposed next steps.

 Download a capture of this report: